dbrowning2/grapheneos/google_play.md

 > microG probably should not be used.
 They have a proper store and services built into GrapheneOS.

 > [!WARNING]
 > Installing Zygisk to hide root is not reccomended on GrapheneOS.
 It can and does break and then it takes a while to get fixed since the maintainers do not like GrapheneOS.
+I also tried it and it didn't work.

 ## Installing Google Play